[NSEC 2022] Marketing Email Template

 {{ .m.ReadFile }}

-We upload this template and then preview it while making sure to use the GET query parameter title
+We upload this template and then preview it while making sure to use the GET query parameter title as our filename.
+We then get the flag.

 Keep in mind, if the file does not exist, the directory will be listed.
 This will help us enumerate a few other files later.